negotiating

 Photo Estimates

-Another long post intended for photographers new to the business.
-For those who hire photographers, this will also outline the minimum of what to expect when doing business with a professional photographer.
+Another long post intended for new photographers.
+For those who hire photographers, this post will also outline the minimum of what to expect when doing business with a professional photographer.

 This article offers some suggestions on how to properly prepare a photo estimate or quote for a client.
 Estimates aren’t usually used for editorial work for newspapers and magazines but should be used for almost all other clients.